LyleBranzuela/Attack-On-Titan/README.md

 # Attack-On-Titan
-An Attack On Titan tribute game, inspired by Stick Wars.
+A 2D Attack On Titan tribute game, inspired by Stick Wars.
+The game is a 2D auto-battler that is aimed for Strategy/Puzzle gamers that uses the PC.